Skip to content

 Getting Started

-RedGPU is a high-performance 3D engine designed based on the next-generation web graphics standard, WebGPU.
-Through powerful Compute Shader utilization and low overhead, it provides native-level immersive graphics experiences in the web environment.
+RedGPU is a high-performance 3D engine built on WebGPU, the next-generation web graphics standard.
+By leveraging powerful Compute Shaders and maintaining low overhead, it delivers native-level immersive graphics experiences directly in the web browser.

-This guide walks you through the process of building your first 3D application using RedGPU step-by-step.
+This guide will walk you through the process of building your first 3D application using RedGPU step-by-step.

 1. Prerequisites